Do you ever get so caught up in making new recipes that you forget about old ones?

 I am definitely guilty of that, so every now and then I like to go through my trusty, food-splattered family cookbook and find a recipe from my childhood that I haven’t made lately, despite always loving it.

-I think everyone has a version of these, some with peanut butter, some with noodles, some with who knows what else, but my mom always made them nice and simple and delicious.
+I think everyone has a version of these, some with peanut butter, some with Asian noodles, some with who knows what else, but my mom always made them nice and simple and delicious.
 She always said these were a cookie she could resist since they weren’t her favorite, so she made them for us to enjoy.
 I love oats, and I love chocolate, so these cookies were (and are) right up my alley.
 Did I mention they’re gluten free?
 Because they are, as long as your oats are gluten free!

 Oh, and would you like to meet Gemma’s new friend while you’re here?